adit26data/AWS-CCP-Revision-Notes/Module-4: AWS Security.md

 An AWS service that adds signup, login , mfa and other authentication and authorisation mechanisms to web app and mobile apps.
 Scales to multiple users and meets majority of security compliance requirements.

 ### AWS Shield
 A managed AWS DDOS protection service to keep AWS environments healthy.
 It also performs intrusion detection and has inline remediation strategies.
 Ensures minimum downtime and latency.
+If you are routing your traffic through route 53 service then you are definately using standard Shield.
+Can be coupled with a firewall for better protection

+### AWS Inspector
+A service for hardening your AWS environment by eliminating all possible risks.
+Runs specific security benchmarks against EC2 instances.
+CSI check has 699 checks!

+### AWS Guard Duty
+A service that continuously monitors the AWS environments for malware, unauthorised activities, vulnerabilities and other problems and alerts the user and provides suggestions for remedial actions.

+### AWS Macie
+A fully managed service that monitors S3 data access and looks for malware and suspicious activities and has various alerts for various threats.
+It is very user friendly and also provides alersts on inadverant data leaks.
+It is integrated with CloudFront in some cases as well.

+**Both Guard Duty and Macie use ML to analyse the cloud trail logs, vpn logs, activities and other auditable information for their respective missions**

+### AWS WEB APPLICATION FIREWALL
+It is a protection tool to protect your web apps and mobile apps and blacklist the ips on the user choice.
+Attatched to cloudfront and load balancer usually.

+### AWS CLOUD HSM
+Hardware physical assets to store encrypted keys and passwords on memory rather than the disk.
+It is of single tenant type.
+Has option of backup, patching and high availability.

 ------------------------------------